 In this collection of vintage-photograph postcards, Bill Cotter explores the fair’s past.

 Released in conjunction with the Images of Modern America book, this set of 15 postcards features some of the best views of the fair.
 Published by Arcadia Publishing as part of their "Images of Modern America" series.
-The cards will be released on February 13, 2017.
-I'll post purchase links when they become available.
+The cards were released on February 13, 2017.

 It's easy!
 Just come here before shopping on Amazon and start your search in the box above.
 They pay a small commission for all sales made using that link.
 You don't need to come back here for another search during the same shopping session - just start here and they will take care of the rest.
 Please turn off any ad blockers if you don't see the search box.